Captain America: Return to comics (1960s)

 Cover of The Avengers #4 (March 1964).
 Art by Jack Kirby and George Roussos.

 Captain America made his ostensible return in the anthology Strange Tales #114 (November 1963), published by Atlas' corporate successor Marvel Comics.
 In an 18-page story written by Lee and illustrated by Kirby, (Note: Kirby returned to the company as a freelancer in 1956.)
-Captain America reemerges following years of apparent retirement, though he is revealed as an impostor who is defeated by Human Torch of the Fantastic Four.
-A caption in the final panel indicates that the story was a "test" to gauge interest in a potential return for Captain America; the reader response to the story was enthusiastic, and the character was formally reintroduced in The Avengers #4 (March 1964).
+Captain America apparently reemerges following years of retirement, only to be revealed as an impostor who is defeated by Human Torch of the Fantastic Four.
+A caption in the final panel indicates that the story was a "test" to gauge interest in a potential return for Captain America; the reader response to the story was enthusiastic and the character was formally reintroduced in The Avengers #4 (March 1964).

 The Avengers #4 retroactively established that Captain America had fallen into the Atlantic Ocean in the final days of World War II, where he spent decades frozen in ice in a state of suspended animation before being found and recovered.
 (Note: This revised backstory did not acknowledge stories set in the post-war period that had featured the character.
 These depictions would later be retconned as individuals who were not Steve Rogers assuming the role of Captain America; the 1950s "Commie Smasher" incarnation of the character, for example, was retconned as the villainous William Burnside in the 1970s.)
-Captain America solo stories written by Lee with Kirby as the primary penciller were published in the anthology Tales of Suspense alongside solo stories focused on fellow Avengers member Iron Man beginning in November 1964; the character also appeared in Lee and Kirby's World War II-set Sgt.
-Fury and his Howling Commandos beginning in December same year.
+Captain America solo stories written by Lee with Kirby as the primary penciller were published in the anthology Tales of Suspense alongside solo stories focused on fellow Avengers member Iron Man beginning in November 1964; the character also appeared in one issue of Lee and Kirby's World War II-set Sgt.
+Fury and his Howling Commandos in December that same year.
 These runs introduced and retroactively established several new companions of Captain America, including Nick Fury, Peggy Carter, and Sharon Carter.

 In 1966, Joe Simon sued Marvel Comics, asserting that he was legally entitled to renew the copyright on the character upon the expiration of the original 28-year term.
 The two parties settled out of court, with Simon agreeing to a statement that the character had been created under terms of employment by the publisher, and was therefore work for hire owned by the company.
-Captain America's self-titled ongoing series was relaunched in April 1968, with Lee as writer and Kirby as penciller; Kirby later departed the series, and was replaced by Gene Colan.
-In 1969, writer and artist Jim Steranko authored a three-issue run of Captain America.
+Captain America's self-titled ongoing series was relaunched in April 1968, with Lee as writer and Kirby as penciller.

+In 1969, Jim Steranko drew and co-authored with Stan Lee a three-issue run of Captain America.
 Despite the brevity of Steranko's time on the series, his contributions significantly influenced how Captain America was represented in post-war comics, reestablishing the character's secret identity and introducing a more experimental art style to the series.
+After Steranko departed the series, John Romita Sr. and John Buscema filled in on individual issues until Gene Colan became the regular artist, with Lee continuing as scripter.